Build Your Own Instagram Search Engine Using jQuery and PHP

 die();

-When first opening the document ready() event I’m setting up a couple variables.
-The first two behave as direct target selectors for the search field and photos container.
-I’m also using a JavaScript timer to pause the search query until 900 millisecond after the user has finished typing.
+Upon loading the document, the ready() function initializes several variables.
+These include direct selectors for the search field and the photos container, as well as a JavaScript timer to delay the search query until 900 milliseconds after the user has stopped typing.

 $(document).ready(function(){